 Volunteer with UCRRA

-Our Volunteers become an extension of the Ulster County Resource Recovery Agency’s Recycling Outreach Team and support the outreach, education, and community engagement services offered by UCRRA in a number of ways.
-Through volunteering, they help our community to reduce the amount of municipal solid waste requiring landfill disposal by helping to promote recycling, composting, and other conservation techniques and low-waste lifestyle choices.
+Do you have what it takes to become a certified expert in waste, recycling, and composting?
+Our Volunteers become an extension of the Ulster County Resource Recovery Agency’s Recycling Outreach Team and support the Agency’s outreach initiatives in a number of ways.
+Through volunteering, they extend the reach of our programming, increasing our impact, and helping our community to reduce waste by promoting recycling, composting, and other conservation techniques.

 Any Ulster County resident (18 years or older) can become a UCRRA Volunteer.
 Some of the basic qualifications for this role are: